pushpasri-M/SqleetDBEncryption/README.md

 ├── README.md               # 📘 You're reading this!
 └── LICENSE                 # 📜 MIT License

+## ⚙️ How It Works

+1️⃣ WinForms UI takes employee details
+2️⃣ `DatabaseManager.cs` opens SQLite via `sqleet.dll`
+3️⃣ Encryption key is set: `MyStrongKey123`
+4️⃣ DB is created (if not exists) and fully encrypted
+5️⃣ Data is inserted securely into `Employees` table

+✔ Without the key, the DB cannot be opened.

+---

+## 🧪 Test Database Encryption (Using CLI)

+You can verify encryption with the bundled CLI:

 ⚙️ How It Works (End-to-End Flow)
 [WinForms UI]
    └▶ Collects Employee Data